 DIPLOMAT'S FAVOR: Skuld models were designed primarily for use in court.
 Their programming grants them a racial bonus equal to 1⁄2 their hit dice (minimum 1) on two of the following skills (chosen at character creation): Bluff, Diplomacy, Knowledge (nobility), Linguistics, and Sense Motive.

 CLOCKWORK POINTS: Skuld models were built to be intelligent and diplomatic.
-They receive 3 clockwork points (CPs) for additional customizations, plus an additional 2 CP at 4th level and every 4 levels thereafter.
+They receive 6 clockwork points (CPs) for additional customizations.

 CLOCKWORK MODIFICATIONS